hugsmidjan/hxmstyle/README.md

 It also adds the handy CLI command `hxmstyle` that helps you update your plugins and add/remove optional preset bundles.

-If the installer detects that your project is using TypeScript, the relevant TS plugins are installed.
+If the installer detects that your project is using TypeScript, it installs the relevant TS plugins and a minimal `tsconfig.json` file with `compilerOptions.strict: true`.
 (As if you'd run `hxmstyle --typescript`)

 If the installer detects that your project is using stylus, it will install `stylint` and a very opinionated [`.stylintrc`](starters/stylintrc.js) file.